Sigil Syntax Reference

 • redundant and unreachable arms are rejected

-• Bool, Unit, tuples, list shapes, and nominal sum constructors participate in exhaustiveness checking
+• Bool, Unit, tuples, list shapes, exact record patterns, and nominal sum constructors participate in exhaustiveness checking

 Examples: